phax/ph-db/README.md

 # News and noteworthy

+* v6.2.1 - work in progress
+    * Updated to EclipseLink 2.7.7
 * v6.2.0 - 2020-04-23
     * Updated to Apache Commons Pool 2.8.0
     * Updated to MySQLConnector/J 8.0.19